msantos/tunctl/README.md

 tunctl is an Erlang API for creating and using TUN/TAP interfaces.

+## PRIVILEGES

+On Linux, beam will need to have privileges to configure interfaces.

+To add cap_net_admin capabilities:

+     sudo setcap cap_net_admin=ep /path/to/bin/beam # or beam.smp

+To check the privileges:

+     getcap cap_net_admin=ep /path/to/bin/beam # or beam.smp

+To remove the privileges

+     sudo setcap -r cap_net_admin=ep /path/to/bin/beam # or beam.smp

 ## EXPORTS

+### tuncer

+Tuncer is a stand up guy and just like him, tuncer has your back, cleaning up after you.

     create() -> {ok, PID}
     create(Device) -> {ok, PID}